Sorry, Jesus, but ancient Greek myths were the inspiration behind the stories in the Bible’s New Testament and Old Testament.

 Don’t look back is a powerful message in Greek mythology and the Bible.

-Tragically, Orpheus looked back at her during their final steps.
-They were nearly out of the Underworld, but since he looked back at Eurydice, she was lost forever.
+Tragically, Orpheus looked back at her during their final steps on the way out.
+They were almost out of the Underworld, but since he looked back at Eurydice, she was lost forever.

 In the Book of Genesis in the Old Testament, Angels told Lot and his wife the same thing, “Don’t look back.”

-My take on this is that if any superior being told you not to look back, whatever you do for Greek God’s sake, make sure you don’t look back!
+My take on this is that if any superior being ever tells you not to look back, whatever you do, for Greek God’s sake, make sure you don’t look back!

 8. Atlas versus Flat Earth Belief

-The Titan Atlas is usually depicted with the round earth on his shoulders as a solid reminder of this incredible Greek myth.
+The Titan Atlas is usually depicted with the round earth on his shoulders as a solid reminder of this ancient Greek myth.

-Bible believers, on the other hand, believed that the world was actually flat, even hundreds of years after the arrival of their savior Jesus Christ.
+On the other hand, Bible believers believed that the world was flat, even hundreds of years after the arrival of their savior Jesus Christ.

 9. Athena (Athens) versus Jesus (Jerusalem)

-Athena, the Goddess of wisdom, showed up in Athens.
-This is how the name Athens came about.
-For the capital of Greece to be named after a Greek Goddess says a lot.
+Athena, the Goddess of wisdom, showed up in Athens, which is how the name Athens came about.

-Jerusalem’s most holy spot is where the Dome of the Rock is situated on the Temple Mount in the Old City.
-This is an Islamic shrine, and you have to wonder whether Jesus Christ would be happy about that.
+The holiest spot in Jerusalem is where the Dome of the Rock sits on the Temple Mount in the Old City.

 10. Aphrodite, Goddess of Love versus Madonna

-Venus and Cupid are the targets with this Biblical story.
+Venus and Cupid are the targets of this Biblical story.

 11. The Twelve Olympians versus Twelve Apostles

-The simplest way to get rid of the Twelve Gods of Olympus was to replace them.
+The simplest way to eliminate the twelve Gods of Olympus was to replace them.

-Twelve average men, known as disciples of Christ, also known as Apostles, would do the trick.
+Twelve average men, the twelve Apostles (disciples of Christ), would do the trick.

 12. Hermes, God of Travel versus Travelling Apostles

-Hermes used to send messages for Zeus, king of the Gods.
+Hermes used to send messages on behalf of Zeus, the king of the Gods.

-Now over to you.
-Do you think the Greek myths prove that the Bible is truly fake?
+I wonder what you think.
+Do you agree that Greek myths prove the Bible is fake?

 Pin it … Share it